 William Somervile inherits his father's estate, where his participation in field sports will furnish the material for much of his poetry.

-Bernard Mandeville, The Grumbling Hive: or Knaves Turned Honest, anonymously published poem (and a piracy[1]) which became immediately popular.
-In 1714, Mandeville would republish the poem, together with an essay titled An Enquiry into the Origin of Moral Virtue and titled the whole The Fable of the Bees: or Private Vices, Public Benefits.
-In 1723, he added an attack on charity schools and an essay attacking Shaftesbury.
-The final version, with a further expansion, was published in 1733.
+Bernard Mandeville, The Grumbling Hive: or Knaves Turned Honest, anonymously published poem, also in a pirated edition,[1] which becomes immediately popular.
+In 1714, Mandeville republishes the poem, together with an essay titled An Enquiry into the Origin of Moral Virtue and titles the whole The Fable of the Bees: or Private Vices, Public Benefits.
+In 1723, he adds an attack on charity schools and an essay attacking Shaftesbury.
+The final version, with a further expansion, is published in 1733

 Isaac Watts, Horae Lyricae, published this year, although book states "1706"[1]

-John Wilmot, Earl of Rochester, Poems on Several Occasions; with Valentinian; a Tragedy, London: Printed for Jacob Tonson, posthumously published[3]
+John Wilmot, Earl of Rochester (died 1680), Poems on Several Occasions; with Valentinian; a Tragedy, London: Printed for Jacob Tonson[3]

 ^Trent, William P. and Wells, Benjamin W., Colonial Prose and Poetry: The Beginnings of Americanism 1650-1710, New York: Thomas Y. Crowell Co., 1903 edition, page 41